feathersui/feathersui-starling/documentation/help/markdown/features.md

     -   A ListCollection class with data descriptors to support any type of data.
 Supports Array, Vector, and XMLList out of the box.

--   GroupedList
+-   `GroupedList`

-    -   Everything that List provides, plus more.
+    -   Everything that `List` provides, plus more.

     -   Groups or sections with optional headers and footers.

     -   Separate renderer types/factories for headers, footers, and items.

-    -   Multi-dimensional HierarchicalCollection with data descriptors.
+    -   Multi-dimensional `HierarchicalCollection` with data descriptors.

--   ScreenNavigator
+-   `StackScreenNavigator`

-    -   Use events or, optionally, [as3-signals](https://github.com/robertpenner/as3-signals) to trigger navigation between screens (such as game menus).
+    -   Use events to trigger navigation between screens (such as game menus).

-    -   Pass properties into screens, such as a shared settings object or other assets.
+    -   Push and pop to a history stack.

-    -   Specify animated transitions for switching screens.
+    -   Inject properties into screens to quickly configure them.

-To learn more about Feathers, return to the [Feathers Documentation](index.html).
+    -   Specify animated transitions for changing screens.
+Push and pop actions may use separate transitions.